Archange-py/Visuel/README.md

 # Visuel

 ###
 Welcome !
-This project is intended for use in conjunction with Kandinsky on a laptop or Numworks graphing calculator.
-It allows you to add numerous functions, mainly around new drawing functions like line or circle drawing, but also mathematical classes like vectors or points, and much more !
+This project is intended for use in conjunction with Kandinsky on a laptop or Numworks calculator.
+It allows you to add grphical functions, mainly around new drawing functions like line or circle drawing, but also mathematical classes like vectors or points, and much more !

 ## Table of Contents
 ***